 NOTE: THIS IS THE FIRST IN A SERIES OF POSTS PROVIDING A COMPREHENSIVE PALESTINE-ISRAEL TIMELINE.
-THE COMPLETED TIMELINE WILL BE AVAILABLE AS A PDF AT THE CONCLUSION OF THE SERIES.

 The Palestine-Israel Conflict has been in the news again and there’s plenty of blame to go around.
 Peace negotiations have been at an impasse since 2008.

 Today (November 29, 2012), the Palestinians, frustrated by slow or no progress toward the establishment of a Palestinian state, are taking their case to the United Nations General Assembly.
 Mahmoud Abbas, the president of the Palestinian Authority, is determined to seek recognition of a Palestinian state in the West Bank, Gaza and East Jerusalem.
 Recognition of Palestine as a non-member observer state would accord it the same status as the Vatican.
 This would be a largely symbolic step, but Israel and the US oppose the idea, saying it’s an attempt to bypass negotiations.